prog4biol/pfb2024/workshops/testing/README.md

     elif base == 'T':
         count_t += 1

-print(count_a, count_c, count_g, count_t) # 10
+print(count_a, count_c, count_g, count_t) # 9
 ```

 1. The _shebang_ line tells the shell to execute Python.
 2. A _docstring_ to explain what the code does.
-3. The `sys` and `os` modules allow us to interact with the filesystem and OS.
-4. Copy a _slice_ of the argument vector starting _after_ the name of the program. _Slices never fail!_
-5. Check that we have exactly one argument.
-6. Use [sys.exit](https://docs.python.org/3/library/sys.html#sys.exit) to print the give error message to `STDERR` and exit with a nonzero value.
-7. Copy the DNA string into a variable.
+3. Import the [argparse](https://docs.python.org/3/library/argparse.html) module to validate and parse the command-line arguments.
+4. Create an [ArgumentParser](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser) object that will handle the arguments.
+5. Tell the parser to add a _positional_ argument for the DNA argument.
+6. Tell the parser to parse the arguments.
+The program will fail here and print error messages if the arguments are invalid.
-8. Initialize counters for the number of As, Cs, Gs, and Ts.
+7. Initialize counters for the number of As, Cs, Gs, and Ts.
-9. Iterate through each base in input and increment the correct counter.
+8. Iterate through each base in the input `args.dna` and increment the correct counter.
-10. Print the results, separated by spaces.
+9. Print the results, separated by spaces.

 To test this program, copy the file to _dna.py_: